Your Guide to Peripheral Artery & Vein Intervention

 Recovery Tips

-• Stay Hydrated: Drink plenty of fluids to help flush the contrast dye from your body.
+• Stay Hydrated: Drink plenty of fluids to help flush the contrast dye from your body unless otherwise directed by your physician.

 • Monitor for Symptoms: Keep an eye on the catheter insertion site for signs of infection or excessive bleeding.

-• Gradual Activity Resumption: Gradually increase your activity level based on your doctor's recommendations.
+• Gradual Activity Resumption: Gradually increase your activity level based on your physician's recommendations.

 When to Seek Medical Attention